drprery/plasmaeffect/README.md

-# Plasma effect using Raylib gaming library.
+# Plasma effect using Raylib library.